sebnitu/vrembem/packages/popover/README.md

   trigger: HTMLElement, // The popover trigger HTML element
   target: HTMLElement, // The popover HTML element
   popper: Object // The popper JS instance
-}
+  __eventListeners: Array // An array of active event listener details and references }
 ```